 Import VirtualBox XML file in Windows

-1) Go to Machine and click Add.
+1) In the VirtualBox console menu, click on Machine and click Add.

 2) Browse the XML or vbox file of the virtual machine you want to import.